awslabs/aws-cloudformation-stacks-graph/README.md

 Generate a network diagram of the CloudFormation stacks using the import/export dependencies that exist amongst them.

-This helps to visualize the dependency complexity between various stacks in an application and the shows the deployment order for these stacks.
+This helps to visualize the dependency complexity between various stacks in an application and shows the deployment order for these stacks.

 ### Usage